pluginever/wc-serial-numbers/readme.txt

 The best WooCommerce plugin to sell and manage license keys with ease.

 == Description ==
-**[WooCommerce Serial Numbers](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful license key manager plugin for WooCommerce.
+**[Serial Numbers for WooCommerce](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful license key manager plugin for WooCommerce.
 You can generate, sell, and manage software, games and digital product's license keys easily with this plugin.

-=== 💵 With WooCommerce Serial Numbers You Can Sell: ===
+=== 💵 With Serial Numbers for WooCommerce You Can Sell: ===

 * License activated software, games, and digital products.
 * Gift cards, recharge cards, and other secret number-based products.